-The GNOME edition comes with basic utilities to get you started unline other desktops.
-For example, Cinnamon, KDE Plasma, etc – they comes with pre-loaded applications for various needs.
+The GNOME edition comes with basic utilities to get you started, unlike other desktops.
+For example, Cinnamon, KDE Plasma, etc – they come with preloaded applications for various needs.

 But not GNOME.
 Hence, you can consider installing some additional applications as per your need.
 I have added some important ones below for your reference.